awsdocs/iam-user-guide/doc_source/list_amazonsessionmanagermessagegatewayservice.md

 |   OpenControlChannel  | Opens a websocket connection for a registered control channel stream from an instance to Systems Manager service\. | Write |  |  |  |
 |   OpenDataChannel  | Opens a websocket connection for a registered data channel stream from an instance to Systems Manager service\. | Write |  |  |  |

-## Resources Defined by SSM Messages<a name="amazonsessionmanagermessagegatewayservice-resources-for-iam-policies"></a>
+## Resources Defined by Amazon Session Manager Message Gateway Service<a name="amazonsessionmanagermessagegatewayservice-resources-for-iam-policies"></a>

 Amazon Session Manager Message Gateway Service has no service\-defined resources that can be used as the `Resource` element of an IAM policy statement\.